UNIVERSITY of WISCONSIN-MADISON

 Records to keep

-inventory reports - see details below
+Inventory reports - see details below

-all invoices, receipts, packing slips with all of the following notation:
+All invoices, receipts, packing slips with all of the following notation:

 • name, address & DEA number of registrant AND supplier